-Essentially, PMI is designed to allow the bank to claw some of its money back in the event of the buyer defaulting on their loan.
+Essentially, Private Mortgage Insurance is designed to allow the bank to claw some of its money back in the event of the buyer defaulting on their loan.
 PMI won’t cover the entire value of the mortgage – if you default and the home is foreclosed, the sale of the home will cover a portion of the losses sustained by the bank.
 PMI is designed to pick up the rest.

 The cost of PMI

 PMI means that lenders are likely to offer more in the way of low down-payment, high ratio loans.
 This is ideal if you’re looking to buy a home while putting less than 20% down upfront.
 However, it can also be expensive.
-Let’s take a $190,000 mortgage at 3.9% as an example – a borrower with a reasonable credit score could expect to fork out nearly $140 per month in PMI.
+Let’s take a $190,000 mortgage at 3.9% as an example – a borrower with a reasonable credit score could expect to fork out nearly $140 per month in Private Mortgage Insurance.
 That adds up to $1,680 per year!